Nancy L. Allf: Judicial service

 In 2010, Alff was elected for the first time to the trial level Eighth Judicial District Court, in Las Vegas, Clark County, Nevada.
 She was subsequently re-elected in 2014 and 2020.
 She served from 2011 until her retirement in January 2024.
-Allf became the District Court civil division's presiding judge in 2021.
-She served on the district court's Business Court for ten years, until her retirement.
+Allf became the Las Vegas District Court civil division's presiding judge in 2021.
+She served on the Eighth Judicial District Court's Business Court for ten years, until her retirement.
 She was succeeded by Erika Mendoza as a district court judge.

 Before serving as a Business Court judge, in 2000, while still a lawyer, Nevada's Supreme Court made Allf a member of its Business Court Task Force, which studied the creation and implementation of a specialized business court docket in Nevada.
 The Business Court has a specialized jurisdiction, designed for judges to hear complex cases involving disputes of a business or commercial nature.
 The Business Court's judges use enhanced judicial case management methods in handling matters before them.

 In addition to her involvement in creating Nevada's business courts and serving on the Clark County Business Court, Allf has served nationally as a Business Court Representative to the American Bar Association's Business Law Section, and is a member of the American College of Business Court Judges.
 She has been active in the American Bar Association's Business Law Section, including participating in its Diversity Clerkship Program where diverse law students serve as clerks to business court judges across the United States.